Drew-CS/sorting-searching-template/README.md

-# Technical HW: Sorting & Searching
+# Project 4: Sorting & Searching

 In this assignment we will be implementing the sorting & search functionality that we have been studying.
 However, you get to choose which two sorting